 • LED Light Bulbs

-LED (light emitting diodes) bulbs do not contain mercury or other hazardous chemicals.
-These are not accepted through most drop-off options listed above.
-It is recommended that you double-bag when you dispose of them.
-Our Metro Hazardous Waste Drop-Off does accept them and the material is recycled.
+LED (light emitting diodes) bulbs do not contain mercury or other hazardous chemicals, but it is recommended that you double-bag them when you dispose of them.
+If you'd like your LED bulbs to be recycled, they are accepted at our Metro Hazardous Waste Drop-Off!